 As the healing of each patient differs, the exact timeframe for a facelift to settle will also differ.
 Commonly, a facelift should settle in two to three weeks or in some cases a month after surgery.

 How long does the pain last after a facelift?

 You should expect mild discomfort till the third day after the surgery.
 It should decrease significantly from the fourth day.
 However, some discomfort may last up to a year.

-How long should you wear a compression bandage after a facelift?
+How long should you wear a compression bandage after surgery?

-You should wear the compression bandage for a minimum of two weeks after the facelift.
+You should wear the compression bandage for a minimum of two weeks after the surgery.